LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

        if sim.get_all_done():
            break

-We can see the "path towards consensus" in the output:
+We can see the "path towards consensus" among the BroadcastingAgents in the output:

 .. code-block::